 Thirteen justices occupy the bench in the 2nd Circuit, with an additional nine serving as senior justices.
-The judges are called Title III because their positions were created by the Constitution.
-Federal judges are appointed by the President, approved by Congress and may occupy their position on the court for life.
-Magistrate judges assist the circuit judges but their terms may vary.
+The judges’ authority was by Title III of the U.S. Constitution.
+These judges are chosen by the President, agreed upon by Congress and may keep their places on the court indefinitely.
+Their assistants are called magistrates.

-At the federal level the circuit or appellate courts have jurisdiction over the 94 U.S. District Courts that are within their regions.
+Circuit or appellate courts at the federal level preside over the 94 U.S. District Courts within their designated geographic areas.
 The 2nd Circuit was created in 1891, gradually expanding to its current complement of judges and functions.

 The 2nd Circuit began 2014 with about 3,600 total cases before it, 770 of which were criminal cases and over 1,000 administrative appeals, which are described in court documents as mainly immigration cases.
 Private civil cases account for another 1,000 or more.